 When deployed in parallel within a network conduit, embedded in a carrier, or used to physically protect passive optical networks (PON), the Fiber SenSys Alarm Processor Unit (APU) is the core component used to alarm the network conduit or the raceway.
 The APU, as the integral part of the SecurLAN™ network protection model, enables a network carrier system to meet the DOD requirements for Protected Distribution Systems (PDS), a government requirement for physical protection of classified network data.

 It has been demonstrated and verified that SecurLAN™ solutions are offered at the lowest cost per zone in the industry.
 The products have also been approved and certified for the protection of the PDS, and are compatible with all varieties of network architectures, including secure passive optical networks (PON).

 A command and control interface that when combined with SecurLAN optical sensors and data cut-off switches forms a Protected Distribution System (PDS).

 |SL504™ / SL508™

 The SL504 monitors up to four different sensing fibers (zones), while the SL508 can support up to eight.
-Each sensing fiber can be up to 5km in length for maximum perimeter protection.
+Each sensing fiber can be up to 5km in length for maximum protection.
 Supports insensitive lead-in cable capability.